Daphne had a quiet day after her big adventure yesterday.

 All imported works will be set to be viewable only by logged-in AO3 users.
 Once you claim your works, you can make them publicly-viewable if you choose.
 After 30 days, all unclaimed imported works will be made visible to all visitors.

-Please contact Open Doors with your SlasHeaven pseud(s) and email address(es), if:
+Please contact Open Doors with your Mediafans or Futures Without End pseud(s) and email address(es), if:

-1. You’d like us to import your works, but you need the notification sent to a different email address than you used on the original archive.
+1. You’d like us to import your works, but you need the notification sent to a different email address than you used on the original archives.

 2. You already have an AO3 account and have imported your works already yourself.